railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_entries.rst

 	            .. figure::  images/account_sample2_entries.png
 	               :align: center
 	               :scale: 80

+	               ..

 			You see an invoice for 1900 and a payment two weeks later of 1900 with the same reference.
 You can select the two lines in that view.
 The total at the bottom of the page shows you that the credit amount equals the debit amount for the selected line.
-Click Reconcile Entries to reconcile the two lines.
+Click :guilabel:`Reconcile Entries` to reconcile the two lines.

 			After this these lines can't be selected and won't appear when the entries are listed again.
 If there's a difference between the two entries, Open ERP suggests that you make an adjustment.
 This adjustment is a compensating entry that enables a complete reconciliation.
 You must therefore specify the journal and the account to be used for the adjustment.